Martine Carol

 Martine Carol (born Marie-Louise Jeanne Nicolle Mourer; 16 May 1920 – 6 February 1967) was a French film actress.
 She frequently was cast as an elegant blonde seductress.
 During the late 1940s and early 1950s, she was the leading sex symbol and a top box-office draw of French cinema, and she was considered a French version of America's Marilyn Monroe.
 One of her more famous roles was as the title character in Lola Montès (1955), directed by Max Ophüls, in a role that required dark hair.
-However, by the late 1950s, roles for Carol had become fewer, partly because of the introduction of Brigitte Bardot.
+However, by late 1956, roles for Carol had become fewer, partly because of the introduction of Brigitte Bardot.

 Early life

 Born Maryse Mourer (or Marie-Louise Jeanne Nicolle Mourer) in Saint-Mandé, Val-de-Marne, she studied acting under René Simon, making her stage début in 1940.

 After uncredited bits in The Last of the Six (1941) and The Strangers in the House (1942) she had her credited movie part in 1943, La ferme aux loups.